shoeffner/mthesis/src/gaze_library.md

 both implementations the `relative_threshold` can be set.
-It is used to discard possible eye center locations if the gradient magnitude at the tested location is below $\mu_\text{mag} + \theta\sigma_\text{mag}$ (with $\theta$ being the `relative_threshold`, see SECTION REFERENCE), in both steps.
+It is used to discard possible eye center locations if the gradient magnitude at the tested location is below $\mu_\text{mag} + \theta\sigma_\text{mag}$ (with $\theta$ being the `relative_threshold`, see @sec:pupil-center-localization), in both steps.
 By default the `PupilLocalization` with a relative threshold of $0.3$ is used.

-The final step of the default pipeline, `GazePointCalculation`, uses a simple model to map the detected pupils onto the 3D head model and perform a ray cast towards the screen (see SECTION REFERENCE).
-For this to work, the position of the screen in relation to the head is determined first, that is the distance and direction from head to screen are estimated (see SECTION REFERENCE).
+The final step of the default pipeline, `GazePointCalculation`, uses a simple model to map the detected pupils onto the 3D head model and perform a ray cast towards the screen (see @sec:geometric-model).
+For this to work, the position of the screen in relation to the head is determined first, that is the distance and direction from head to screen are estimated (see @sec:distance-estimation).

 ### Writing a custom pipeline step